Team-Uniken/api.relid.uniken.com/source/index.md

 ## UpdateNotification

 This API is to update the notification response selected by the user.
-We can update the only one notification at a time, to update the multiple notifications application has to call this API multiple times.
+We can update only one notification at a time, to update the multiple notifications application has to call this API multiple times.

 ```java
 public abstract class RDNA {